myriadrf/LimeSuite/docs/about/status.rst

 Hardware planned to be supported:

 ..
-    TODO: update if something changes
+    TODO: Update if something changes

 - TBD